WPCD-Workflows/documentation/source/old/edrg/public/xml/Workflow_UalGetCpoBundle.rst

 settings.
 The purpose of the UalGetCpoBundle is to provide a workflow that reads both input CPOs related to the plasma state and the once that are related to the hardware.
-The workflow then bundles these CPOs into the CPOS-branch of the `EU-ITM bundle <#itm_conventions_plasma_bundle>`__.
+The workflow then bundles these CPOs into the CPOS-branch of the `EU-EU-IM bundle <#itm_conventions_plasma_bundle>`__.
 The target applications of this workflow is as an initialisation actor in workflows like the HCD workflow and the ETS.